Watch Your Step (Elvis Costello song): Background

 According to Costello, "Watch Your Step" originated from lyrics that he wrote in the mid-70s, when he was 20 years old.
 Costello had copied these lyrics from notebook to notebook for over five years until he "found their rightful home".
-The lyric "Listen to the hammers falling in the breaker's yard" reference a memory Costello had of watching the scrapping of steam locomotives on the news when he was a child.
+The lyric "Listen to the hammers falling in the breaker's yard" references a memory Costello had of watching the scrapping of steam locomotives on the news when he was a child.

 Other lyrics derived from his experiences on tour; references to "carnival desires" were, according to Costello, "just a picturesque way of saying that you might have to choose between chasing the wrong girl and avoiding gangs of lads shouting abuse and spewing into the gutters".
 The lyric "Backslapping drinkers cheer the heavyweight brawl" comes from, as Costello explained, "the kind of dubious lodgings [on tour] where the police drank after hours with local ne'er-do-wells and the bar didn't close until dawn".

 Costello finished writing "Watch Your Step" in the summer of 1980, before the recording of the Trust album.
 A demo of the song was created during this same time; at the time, the song was, according to Costello biographer Graeme Thomson, a "raucous rocker", contrasting with the final version that Costello described as "a slow dance number".
 The song's use of melodica was, according to Costello, inspired by dub music; a planned guitar solo for the song was scrapped in its place.